12 Days / 12 Nights

 52 miles – 2096 feet

 This one is the second longest stage of the tour (84km).
-Even so the elevation is still decreasing and there are only 639 meters of accumulated climb.
-All the climbs are soft and gentle except for one in the half of the route (km 42) which has some steeper slopes, but the effort is worth it to enjoy the views from the top.
+Even so, the elevation is still decreasing and there are only 639 meters of accumulated climb.
+All the climbs are soft and gentle except for one in the middle of the route (km 42) which has some steeper slopes, but the effort is worth it to enjoy the views from the top.

 Day 6.
 Carrión de los Condes to El Ranero